wso2/docs-choreo-dev/en/docs/testing/test-components-with-test-runner.md

     | **GitHub Repository**         | choreo-samples |
     | **Branch**                    | **`main`**         |

-6. Under **Buildpack**, select a builpack based on the language of your choice.
+6. Under **Buildpack**, select a buildpack based on the language of your choice.
 7. Based on the buildpack you chose, select the relevant tab below and enter the respective values for the **Project directory** and **Go version** fields:

     === "Go"